 EasyDriveCompare.com

 Modern ransomware (like LockBit 4.0) spends weeks inside a network before detonating.
 It actively scans for connected backup drives, NAS units, and even cloud sync folders, encrypting them alongside your main files.
-If your "Offsite" backup is just a synced Dropbox folder, it gets encrypted too.
+If your "offsite" copy is just a Dropbox or OneDrive sync, it gets encrypted too — and deleted from the cloud within minutes.

 To survive a modern attack, you need two new layers of defense: Immutability and Zero Errors.